pawurb/node-postgres-wiki/Example.md

       // An error occurred, remove the client from the connection pool.
       // A truthy value passed to done will remove the connection from the pool
-      // instead of simply returning it to be re-used.
+      // instead of simply returning it to be reused.
-      // In this case, if we have successfully, received a client (truthy)
+      // In this case, if we have successfully received a client (truthy)
       // then it will be removed from the pool. done(client);
-      res.writeHead(500, {'content-type': 'text/html'});
+      res.writeHead(500, {'content-type': 'text/plain'});
       res.end('An error occurred');
       return true;
     };